• Hungarian Language

 Pros

-• Intelligent Rank: Smart: The Berger Blanc Suisse dogs have great intelligence.
+• Intelligence Rating: Smart: The Berger Blanc Suisse dogs have great intelligence.

-• Trainability: Berger Blanc Suisse dogs are easy to train.
+• Training Difficulty: Berger Blanc Suisse dogs are easy to train.

 • Drooling Tendency: The Berger Blanc Suisse is a perfect example of a low drooling tendency.

-• Watchdog Ability: Berger Blanc Suisse dogs are good watchdogs.
+• Watchdog Rating: Berger Blanc Suisse dogs are good watchdogs.

-• Mouthiness: Berger Blanc Suisse dogs have a lower than average tendency to nip, chew, playbite, or herd people.
+• Mouthing Tendency: Berger Blanc Suisse dogs have a lower than average tendency to nip, chew, playbite, or herd people.

-• Adaptability: Berger Blanc Suisse dogs adapt well to lifestyle changes and different living environments.
+• Lifestyle Adaptability: Berger Blanc Suisse dogs adapt well to lifestyle changes and different living environments.

-• Child Friendly: Berger Blanc Suisse dogs are very kid-friendly dogs.
+• Child Compatibility: Berger Blanc Suisse dogs are very kid-friendly dogs.

 • Cat Friendly: Berger Blanc Suisse dogs are cat-friendly dogs.